dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/ensure-created.md

 ## SQL Script

-To get the SQL used by EnsureCreated, you can also use the GenerateCreateScript method.
+To get the SQL used by EnsureCreated, you can use the GenerateCreateScript method.

 ``` csharp
 var sql = dbContext.Database.GenerateCreateScript();